coreos/docs/running-coreos/bare-metal/installing-to-disk/index.md

 The script is self-contained and located [on Github here](https://raw.github.com/coreos/init/master/bin/coreos-install "coreos-install").
 It is already installed if you are booting CoreOS via PXE but you can also use it from other Linux distributions.

+## Choose a Channel

+CoreOS is released into master, alpha and beta channels.
+Releases to each channel serve as a release-candidate for the next channel.
+For example, a bug-free alpha release is promoted bit-for-bit to the beta channel.

+When running on CoreOS the install script will attempt to install the same version (and channel) by default.

 ```
 coreos-install -d /dev/sda
 ```

-When running on CoreOS the install script will attempt to install the same version.
-If you want to ensure you are installing the latest available version use the `-V` option:
+If you want to ensure you are installing the latest available version on a channel, use the `-V` option:

 ```
 coreos-install -d /dev/sda -V alpha